mixxxdj/mixxx/source/chapters/livebroadcasting.rst

   next port also.
 * You may need to configure port forwarding if you are behind a router or your router will block requests to ex. port 8000.

-By default, Mixxx broadcasts artist and title information to your listeners.
-You can disable this behavior by selecting :guilabel:`Enable custom metadata` in the :ref:`live-broadcasting-preferences`.

 .. _MP3 Streaming: